Elections / Voter Info

 Registering to Vote

-Absentee Ballots are available at the City Clerk’s Office.
-If you are a registered voter or will register to vote at least 10 days in advance of an election, and are unable to vote at the polls on Election Day due to absence from town or physical disability, you may obtain an absentee ballot from the City Clerk.
+Absentee Ballots are available at the City Clerk’s Office for those who are unable to vote at the polls on Election Day due to absence from town, physical disability, religious observance, or employment obligations.

-Write to, or appear at, the City Clerk’s Office at City Hall to request your ballot.
-During a primary election, voters not declared to a party will be asked to declare a party on their ballot request application.
-Ballots are given in-hand to the voter or delivered via U.S. mail.
+Absentee Ballots can be requested in person at the City Clerk’s Office or via a written request which shall include the voter’s name, address, mailing address, and signature.
+During a primary election, undeclared voters will be asked to declare a party on their ballot request application.
+Ballots are given in-hand directly to the voter or delivered via U.S. mail.